avandenberghe/bbguild/README.md

 3.	ftp and founder admin access on your phpbb installation.
 4. Make sure you have [Automod 1.0.2](https://www.phpbb.com/mods/automod/) or do the changes manually as described in INSTALL.XML

-#### recommended development setup
-1.	phpBB QuickInstall
-2.	phpStorm IDE
-3. LAMP installation
-4. Github app, or use Atlassian Sourcetree

-#### New installation 1.3.0.8
+#### New installation 1.3.0.9

 Adding bbDKP to phpBB3 is easy. like any other mod, you need to do the edits in your core phpbb files, copy the files to your webserver, and then run the database installer.

 Note : we advise you to do all php, html upgrades on localhost before uploading it to your web server.
 Then run the database installer/upgrader on your webserver

-1. Unzip the bbDKP-1308.zip file
+1. Unzip the bbDKP-1309.zip file
-2. Upload bbDKP-1308/bbDKP folder to your webserver, into /store/mods/
+2. Upload bbDKP folder to your webserver, into /store/mods. note that the folder name must be "bbDKP", without version number.
 3. Launch automod, click in "bbDKP", and click the "Install" link. this will copy the files, and perform the necessary edits.
 4. Click on the blue link given, this will redirect you to /install/index.php
 5. Click submit.
-This will install 1.3.0.5 and clear the caches (template, theme, imagesets)
+This will install 1.3.0.9 and clear the caches (template, theme, imagesets)

-#### Upgrading from 1.3.0.x to 1.3.0.8
+#### Upgrading from 1.3.0.x to 1.3.0.9

-1. Unzip the bbDKP-1308.zip file
+1. Unzip the bbDKP-1309.zip file
-2. Upload bbDKP-1308/bbDKP folder to your webserver, into /store/mods/, replacing the bbDKP folder that is there
+2. Upload bbDKP folder to your webserver, into /store/mods/, replacing the bbDKP folder that is there. note that the folder name must be "bbDKP", without version number.
-3. go to Details, and down below you see the available upgrades. (or do the changes manually, described in /contrib/bbdkp_1307_to_1308/update.xml)
+3. go to Details, and down below you see the available upgrades. (or do the changes manually, described in /contrib/bbdkp_1308_to_1309/update.xml)
  ![Automod update](http://i.imgur.com/eZww133.png)
 4. Apply the update from Automod "Available Changes"
   ![Imgur](http://i.imgur.com/1mKPLq5.png)
 6. Click on the database upgrade link
   ![database upgrade](http://i.imgur.com/9c0lNad.png)

-#### Upgrading from 1.2.8-pl2 to 1.3.0.8
+#### Upgrading from 1.2.8-pl2 to 1.3.0.9

 * make a secure backup of all files
 * backup your database
-* Uninstall 1.2.8-pl2 and re-install 1.3.0.8 using Automod
+* Uninstall 1.2.8-pl2 and re-install 1.3.0.9 using Automod
 	1. If you installed any bbDKP plugins, these have to be uninstalled first.
 		*	upload the install folder for any bbdkp 1.2.8 plugin, and run the UMIL uninstaller.
 		*	make sure the module was uninstalled by checking the ACP modules.